TsheriSherpa/CapstoneProjectMap1/README.md

 ## Features

-- User can view all available rooms
+- User can view movies listing
-- User can search rooms by location
+- User can view the detail of the movie
-- User can filter/sort rooms by price, date posted
+- User can search movie by movie name
-- User can add rooms to watch list
+- User can add movies to favourites
-- User can post room to rent
+- User can view the details of the casts
-- Users can leave review
+- User can get similar movies suggestions
-- User can view room location on map
+- User can add casts to favourites
-- User can give and view rating of lenders
+- User can view rating of the movie
-- User can message directly to the lender
+- User can view trailer of the movie

 ## Technologies Used